tatwater/launch/README.md

     - `$ git commit -m "COMMIT_MESSAGE"` (See "Git commit style" below)
     - `$ git push origin iss##`
     - `$ git status` again to check that everything is up-to-date
+3. Go to the [GitHub pull requests page](https://github.com/tatwater/launch/pulls) and submit a request to have your changes merged into the `master` branch.
+You will be notified when your changes go live.

 ### Git commit style